In JavaScript, there are three keywords used for variable declaration: "var", "let", and "const"

 1. Scope

-//var has global scope , work inside or outside the block
+- var has global scope, work inside or outside the block

-//let and const has block level scope
+- let and const has a block-level scope

 2. Declaration

-Re-declaration under same scope
+Re-declaration under the same scope

 //error